389ds/389ds.github.io/docs/389ds/design/memberof-scalability.md

 #### Look up group membership of impacted members

 When a group is updated, for each **impacted members** it computes all the groups containing (direct or indirect) the impacted members.
-So for each node (leafs and intermediate nodes) it does an internal search
+So for each given impacted member (leafs and intermediate nodes) it does an internal search for each node from the impacted member up to the root.

     SRCH base="<suffix>" scope=2 filter="(|(attr_1=<node_dn>)..(attr_N=<node_dn))" attrs=ALL
     attr_1,...,attr_N: are membership attributes (defined in "cn=MemberOf Plugin,cn=plugins,cn=config")